 We set off in the early hours of the morning (6am) so that we could be pitching up our tent at Ullswater, Lake District by lunchtime.

-With both of us sharing the driving and not driving for longer than 2 hours at a time each, the drive was actually spectacularly easy.
+With both of us sharing the driving and each of us not driving for longer than 2 hours at a time, the drive was actually spectacularly easy.
 It was finding the campsite that was the hardest part.
 We must have driven past the entrance sign in excess of 4 times.
 Our GPS had stopped working in the depths of the Cumbrian countryside so we decided to explore on foot and find out where we needed to go.
 Next, we found ourselves rumbling along a dirt track before finally reaching the campsite (bang on time for 12 noon).

 £20 later, we were investigating the best spot for camping.
 After all, we hadn’t come all that way to not have a view of the lake when we awoke the next morning.